 Is healthcare free in Antigua?

-Most healthcare in Antigua is free through Medical Benefits Scheme for those with legal status in the country.
+Most healthcare in Antigua is free through the Medical Benefits Scheme for those with legal status in the country.
 A payroll tax sets aside revenue that pays for universal health coverage, including mental health treatment.
 The Ministry of Health governs the country’s health sector and receives funds from the Ministry of Finance.

 Antigua Government Healthcare Expenditure

 The Ministry of Finance funds the nation’s health and climate change goals.
-The government dedicates three percent of the country’s GDP to healthcare and is dedicated to ensuring the health and wellness of its inhabitants through strong leadership, good governance, provision of services, sufficient and sustainable financing, and fostering a partnership between the public and private sectors.
+The government commits three percent of the country’s GDP to healthcare and is dedicated to ensuring the health and wellness of its inhabitants through strong leadership, good governance, provision of services, sufficient and sustainable financing, and fostering a partnership between the public and private sectors.

 The government has also created special policies and plans for mental health, non-communicable diseases, aging, and health information systems, as you will see below.
 The government has updated legislation meant to regulate healthcare providers with the view that many of our current health issues must be addressed within a legislative framework.
 It has also created new legislation for food safety and tobacco control and is building a National Strategic Plan for health.

-Most healthcare in Antigua is free through the Medical Benefits Scheme.
+Most Caribbean healthcare in Antigua is free through the Medical Benefits Scheme.
 Through the scheme, the nation’s government provides free-of-cost medication, medical treatment, and medical supplies to individuals diagnosed with chronic non-communicable diseases such as chronic respiratory disease, diabetes, cardiovascular diseases, and cancer.

 Many of these conditions are related to lifestyle and can, therefore, be prevented through cost-effective measures focused on diet, exercise, obesity, and decreased tobacco use and alcohol consumption.
 As such, the scheme now includes prevention and targets child health as part of its programs.